 Managing oestrogen load on our liver is also important.
 If you are in peri-menopause, then you are still producing oestrogen and in post-menopause, oestogen and progesterone levels decline to their lowest.

 Having oestrogenic compounds in your diet or from supplements therefore differs for each stage of menopause you are in.
 This is often not being addressed in many menopause discussions.
-For those of you who are overweight, then managing oestrogen-load on your liver, especially in post-menopause is important, otherwise hot flushes and night sweats can last for years.
+For those of you who are overweight, then managing liver regulation of fats, environmental oestrogens, and reducing inflammatory changes that occur due to our ageing, is important.
+Otherwise hot flushes and night sweats can last for years.

 As such, the emphasis I have in the MyMT™ programmes follows the scientific research for maintaining our health as we age.
 Post-menopause heart disease is the number 1 concern for us as we age, globally.